Mechademia

 Mechademia: Second Arc is a biannual (formerly annual) peer-reviewed academic journal in English about Japanese popular culture products and fan practices.
 It is published by the University of Minnesota Press and the editor-in-chief is Frenchy Lunning.
 Mechademia has also held an annual conference since 2001.

 Volumes

 Since 2006, ten volumes have been published.
 Each volume is dedicated to a collection of articles themed around a specific topic, such as shojo manga or anime and manga fandom.
 It is indexed in Project MUSE and JSTOR.
-After a break of three years, a new series of Mechademia volumes (Second Arc) will be published beginning in 2018, the first being themed around childhood.
+After a break of three years, a new series of Mechademia volumes (Second Arc) was launched beginning in 2018, the first being themed around childhood.
 The scope of Mechademia will be broadened to include all of Asia in its remit.